Daily guide for projects

 You should now have a question, a dataset and a hypothesis.
 One or more of these could be shaky/vague, and that is ok!
 As you start testing you hypothesis, the weak points of your project will become clear and then you can update what needs updating (question, dataset or hypothesis).

-These days correspond roughly to the modelling steps 7-9 videos and notebook, which primarily covers the implementation of the model and testing whether the model works correctly.
+These days correspond roughly Modeling Steps 7-9, which primarily covers the implementation of the model and testing whether the model works correctly.
 Since you already have designed a neural network, it’s time to try training it.
 This can take a lot of trial and error, but you don’t need to wait for the entire training to finish.
 The cost function should decrease fairly quickly in the first few epochs, so try to optimize hyperparameters so that you get good initial reductions in the cost function.
 Warning: don’t be too aggressive.
 The hyperparameters that work best for the first few iterations are likely to get stuck later on and/or lead to the parameters “exploding”.
 It is often best to reduce the learning rate by a factor of 2 or so from the hyperparameters that lead to the best initial descent.

-This is a full project day, abstract writing day!
+Half of this day is dedicated to projects, specifically to writing your abstract.
 One of the best ways to understand your own research is to try to write about it.
 You should write early and often, not just at the end when you’re trying to write a paper or your thesis.
 Science conferences are a great way to present your intermediate work, and they give you a chance to write an abstract.
 For example, the Neuromatch Conferences are a great venue for this.
 However, you don’t have to wait so long to write your project abstract, you’ll do it today!
 If you have preliminary results that’s great, but it’s not required.
 Most of the components of an abstract do not in fact require results.
 The goal for this day is to workshop your abstract with your group, and then present this to your entire pod.

 If you have been using a project template, this is a good time to branch out and pursue your own questions.
 The template was meant to get you started on some concrete analyses, so that you become familiar with the data, but now that you have more knowledge, you should be able to come up with your own question.
 Practice the first 4-steps again if necessary, they should be easier once you have a good question.